-Adding stuff to coffee that doesn’t traditionally go in coffee is becoming quite the trend these days.
+Adding stuff to coffee that does not traditionally go in coffee is becoming quite the trend these days.
 From unusual but not outlandish ingredients like peppermint and caramel to more esoteric things like butter and coconut oil, it seems like nowadays everything is fair game to plop in your coffee.
-Sifting through the fads can be challenging, and it’s hard to know what is worth your time and what should be discarded without a second thought.
+Sifting through the fads can be challenging, and it is hard to know what is worth your time and what should be discarded without a second thought.
 So, which side does turmeric fall on?

 In this article, we discuss turmeric in coffee.
 We start with some background about turmeric in general before moving into specific reasons you might want to add turmeric to your coffee and concluding with a simple recipe.